 This vegan Indo Chinese "Egg" Fried Rice is a two-step recipe, but it all happens very quickly, and you can do it in one pot, so long as you use a non-stick wok or cast-iron pan.
 You will need to cook the "omelet" first, before you stir-fry the rice.
 The whole thing takes no more than 20 minutes from start to finish if you have cooked rice on hand, but if you don't, you can factor in another 15 minutes to cook the rice.
 Leftover white rice from Chinese takeout would work very well for this.

-I don’t add any soy sauce to this recipe, because in Indo Chinese restaurants it is served on the side, along with chilli vinegar (chopped green chilies steeped in vinegar).
+I don't add any soy sauce to this recipe, because in Indo Chinese restaurants it is served on the side, along with chilli vinegar (chopped green chilies steeped in vinegar).
 Add as much of both, or either, as you like.
 I love mine with just a splosh of the chilli vinegar.
+For an extra special meal, serve a mixed vegetable jalfrezi with this fried rice.

 Vegan Indo Chinese "Egg" Fried Rice